dewiniaid/ksp-kipc/doc/krpc.md

 **_property_ Part** (get)

-Returns the parent part of this kOSProcessor.
+Returns the parent part of this `kOSProcessor`.

 **_property_ DiskSpace** (get)